Job Offer Letter Samples

 [Company name] will start you out at [dollar amount] per [hour, year, etc.].
 You can expect to receive payment [weekly, fortnightly, monthly, etc.], starting on [date of first pay period].

 As the [job title], you will report to [manager/supervisor name and job title] at [workplace location].
-This is a full time position, and your expected work hours will be [hours per day, days per week].
+This is a full-time position, and your expected work hours will be [hours per day, days per week].
 Your daily responsibilities will include [brief mention of job duties and responsibilities].

 You’ll be a full-time employee of [company name] and will be able to participate in benefits, like [personal health insurance, superannuation company matching, paid time off, etc].
 You’ll also have access to some awesome perks, including [additional offerings, such as game room, snack bar, etc.]!

-To accept this offer, please sign and return this letter.
 If you have any questions, need to request additional documents, or require clarification, please contact us at [contact information].
 Please keep all documents and letters related to this offer for your records.

 [Company name] looks forward to bringing you on board!